xKDR/GSoC/2022/Survey.jl/iulia-dumitru-final.md

 was not the best idea.
 So, we started discussing what to do next: should we keep working on the version we have now, or should we start from scratch with a new style?
-We decided to [ask for the community's opinion on Discourse](https://discourse.julialang.org/t/suggestions-for-the-design-of-survey-jl/86381) and we realised it was best to start from scratch.
+We decided to [ask for the community's opinion on Discourse](https://discourse.julialang.org/t/suggestions-for-the-design-of-survey-jl/86381) and we realised.. it was best to start from scratch.

 ## Falling into the Chasm of the Unknown
 At this point, I needed another break from coding to dive into research.
 I read even more